Manny500/Sample-Code/README.md

 # School-Code
 Work done in College.
 Homework, Labs, Projects, ect.
-A glipse of my skills.
+A glimpse of my skills.